QiangSu/VAE-clustering/README.md

 Calculates Shannon entropy for detailed sequence analysis Supports analysis of any k-mer length
 Efficient and accurate entropy computation

+Components
+## `model_sequence-N8-0708.R`
+This script generates RNA templates with varying N sequences for RNA-seq sequencing data analysis.
+For each template, counts are computed based on all incorporated spike-in sequences.
+This tool is instrumental in preparing and validating the spike-in controls.

+## `pipeline.sh`
+A shell script optimized for cleaning the RNA-seq data by removing contaminants from both spike-in sequences and natural samples.
+It serves as a preliminary step in ensuring data quality before in-depth analysis.

+## `kmer_counting_loop.py`
+This Python script is designed for efficient calculation of k-mer counts from spike-in RNA sequences or natural transcripts.
+By leveraging multiprocessing, it can handle large datasets in a batch mode, significantly reducing computation time.

+## `RNA-extract-fragment.R`
+This R script is focused on extracting k-mers from natural transcripts, facilitating the analysis of sequence motifs and their characteristics in a given RNA-seq dataset.

+## `MFE_cal_k-mer.m`
+A MATLAB script for calculating the Minimum Free Energy (MFE) values of k-mers.
+This is crucial for understanding the stability and structural propensity of RNA sequences under study.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.